CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Having journeyed along the Trident Trail for approximately half a day, you round a bend and are confronted by a grim sight.
 There, about fifty feet ahead, lie two lifeless horses sprawled across the path.
 Each animal bears the unmistakable mark of several black-feathered arrows embedded in their flesh.
 The forest presses closely to the trail at this point, flanked by a steep embankment and thickets that seem impenetrable on either side.
 ```

 For those adventurers using the 'Meet Me in Tuntin' adventure hook, a more detailed examination of the scene yields troubling discoveries.
-The deceased horses can be identified as the property of Burrowbard Stoneseeker and Ulfric Brimward.
+The deceased horses can be identified as the property of Burrowbard Stoneseeker and Ulfric Warwinter.
 Regrettably, they have been deceased for a day, their demise brought about by the very arrows that now pierce them.

 ```
 As you inspect the area more closely, you find the saddlebags have been pillaged, and nearby rests an abandoned leather map case.